 This "capping" process continues annually until ownership is transferred.
 When a transfer of ownership occurs, the following year's taxable value will be based on the property's assessed value ("uncapped").

-After calculating the assessed value, the capped value, and the taxable value, the assessor’s office notifies the property owner by mailing a “change of assessment notice.”
+After calculating the assessed value, the capped value, and the taxable value, the Department of Assessment notifies the property owner by mailing a “change of assessment notice.”
 Click here for tips on how to read your Assessment Notice.